As part of Field Services Section of the

 2. Intake Appointments - All School District projects that are to be submitted to

-DSD for plans review and permitting are required to be submitted via an Intake Appointment.
-Please call one of the School District Team members
+DSD for plans review and permitting are recommended to be submitted via an Intake Appointment.
+Please call one of the School Team members

 (see contact information below) to schedule an Intake Appointment.
 Coordination and communication by the Owner and/or Design Team and the School Team will accomplish a date and time.